10 Best Solana Wallets: A Review for Developers (2023)

 The most important statistic is the number of users.
 There are over 600,000 accounts active.
 Daily.
 The total number is likely to have already surpassed 10 million by far.

-In that case, which wallet one should you choose?
+In that case, what is the best solana wallet and which wallet should you choose?
+Let's dig in!

 The research of available wallets should be accompanied by judging them by a set of rather objective criteria.